 How to paddle a fishing kayak with a Euro Blade

 Low angle strokes are best suited for paddling fishing kayaks.
 Start by pushing your control hand out no higher than chest height, then rotate your upper body, including shoulder towards the stoke.
 When fully extended, plant your blade into the water and pull the kayak forward, pass the blade by rotating your torso back.
-You will want the blade to exist the water just before your hips.
+You will want the blade to exit the water just before your hips.
 Leaving your blade in the water too long just causes drag slowing you down.

 Now, in most fishing kayaks, it is next to impossible to paddle with ‘proper’ technique.
-I certainly can not achieve it, and a mate of mine who used to race at elite level can,t.
+I certainly can not achieve it, and a mate of mine who used to race at an elite level can,t.
 The seating position and foot braces in most fishing kayaks, are not set up correctly for full body rotation.
 Just try your best to work as much body rotation into your stroke rather than just the arms.

 High Angle vs Low Angle paddles for fishing kayaks.

 Recreational kayakers use two dominant styles of paddling, commonly known as high and low angle.
-There are paddles designed for both type of stroke.
+There are paddles designed for both types of stroke.
 High angle strokes start at above chest height or above.
 High angle style is useful for speed and power.
 Useful in short sprints or to avoid an obstacle in Whitewater.
 Most sea kayakers are predominantly taught to paddle high angle.
 Paddling above chest height wastes energy.
 Your body is most powerful at chest height.
 Try to pick up a heavy object at chin height, chest height, and waist height.
 Lifting from the chest height is the easiest due the closeness to the most efficient muscles.

 One exception, if paddling down river, and through rapids, then consider a wider blade like the ones they use for whitewater kayaking.
 The wide blades allow for more powerful strokes and can turn a kayak faster.